-- With the same partner, each pair should find 2 seats and sit facing one another. - Person 2 about their skills and interests, and sketch a picture of them and their strengths on a single post it note. - After 3 minutes, they swap, and Person 2 gets to interview and draw Person 1. - At the end of 6 minutes, everyone puts their post it notes on a window.
+- With the same partner, each pair should find two seats and sit facing one another. - For three minutes, Person 1 should interview Person 2 about their skills and interests. and sketch a picture of them and their strengths on a single post it note. - After three minutes, they swap, and Person 2 gets to interview and draw Person 1. - At the end of six minutes. everyone puts their post it notes on a window.
 Step back as a group and look at all the images and strengths.
 What do we now know about our group?